Awake brain surgery, also known as an awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.

 What Are the Benefits of Awake Brain Surgery?

-When a patient is diagnosed with a brain tumor that controls the brain’s critical functions such as vision, speech, and others, awake brain surgery is the best option.
+When a patient is diagnosed with a brain tumor that controls the brain’s critical functions such as limb movements, speech, and others, awake brain surgery is the best option.
 It helps to identify the tumor and also preserve the individual’s functional abilities.

-Damaging the nerves that have critical functions can lead to permanent disability.
+Damaging the nerve cells that have critical functions can lead to permanent disability.
 Thus, mapping the nerves during surgery is the best option to avoid further complications and disability.

 What Are the Risks Associated With Awake Brain Surgery?

-Some risks are associated with awake brain surgery.
+Some risks are associated with awake brain surgery (majority of them may improve with time).
 Here are some of the risks of awake brain surgery:

 Which department performs brain awake surgery?